asifnawazminhas/asifnawazminhas.github.io/_posts/Red_teaming/2025-06-13-Assumed-Breach-Windows.md

 Reverse Shell via xp_cmdshell and HoaxShell

-With xp_cmdshell enabled on the SQL Server, I used <a href="https://github.com/t3l3machus/hoaxshell" target="_blank">HoaxShell</a> to establish a stable reverse shell.
+With xp_cmdshell enabled on the SQL Server, I used [HoaxShell](https://github.com/t3l3machus/hoaxshell){:target="_blank"} to establish a stable reverse shell.

 Step 1: Start the HoaxShell Listener